 To increase RubyMine heap size, you should copy the original

-bin directory of the RubyMine installation folder should not be edited.
+directory of the RubyMine installation folder, should not be edited.
 Instead of editing the original

-idea.properties file in the following location, open it for editing and add the required properties:
+in the location specified below, open it for editing and add the required

 RubyMine allows defining whether non-ascii characters should use literals like

-If you wish to use lower-case characters, create the
+If it is desirable to use lower case characters, create the file

-All launchers look at the following environment variables:
+All the launchers look at the following environment variables: